yafshar/kim_commands/kim_commands.rst

 be placed in the array.

-To further demonstrate the use cases, consider to set the coordinates of atoms (which is a two-dimensional array).
-For example, consider to set an array of coordinates as,
+To further demonstrate the use cases, consider to set the coordinates of atoms (two-dimensional array).
+For example, consider coordinates of four atoms to be,

 .. parsed-literal::